 Had the intensity been set to low, I am sure I would have gotten a few extra sessions.

-As a general rule, I expect a toothbrush to last at least 2 weeks.
-I see this as a bit of a benchmark as this is a common time period to go on vacation for etc. So, with the 9000 you are going to be absolutely fine.
+As a general rule I expect a toothbrush to last at least 2 weeks.
+I see this as a bit of a benchmark as this is a common time period to go on holiday for etc. So, with the 9000 you are going to be absolutely fine.